 Indirect Consequences of Drug Charges

 If you talk to anyone who has ever dealt with an addict, they are likely to tell you that addicts can’t be trusted.
 To some extent, that may be true because for an active addict, the addiction takes over and the drugs or alcohol become the number one priority.
-Now consider what happens if you are convicted of a drug charge.
 You pay the fines, serve your sentence, take all the right classes, and try to start your life over.
 You would hope you could move on and live a healthy and happy life, but it isn’t always that simple.
 Anyone looking at your record may see you as an addict.
-Employers may want nothing to do with you, and even your own family and friends may be leery of trusting you.
 It doesn’t even matter if it’s your first offense or not.
 To protect your name, seek counsel from an experienced drug lawyer in Las Vegas.
 Craig W. Drummond is familiar with similar situations and will be able to help you figure out the best way to move forward.

 Getting the Best Possible Outcome

 Often those facing drug charges feel as though they have no options.
 A qualified legal team, however, can ensure that you get the best possible outcome, no matter the charge or the circumstances.
 In many cases alternative options such as a suspended jail sentence, referral to a Nevada Drug Court program, referral to a Nevada Veterans Court program, and sometimes placement in a private treatment facility can all be achieved to lessen the criminal conviction or the amount of jail or prison sentence that you may face.

 You can’t afford to risk your freedom and the negative effects that can follow you for the rest of your life.
 If you or someone you love is facing drug charges, drug lawyer Craig Drummond can help.
 Contact us online or call us immediately at (702) 366‐9966.